mvdoyle/jmc-studio/README.md

 ### Changing Colors

-The site uses Tailwind CSS color classes.
-You can modify the colors by changing the color utility classes in the HTML.
+The site uses a neutral, elegant color palette with variables defined in the Tailwind config:
+- `cream`: Background color
+- `olive`: Primary text and accent color
+- `sage`: Secondary text color
+- `charcoal`: Dark text color

-### Adding New Sections
+### Adding Projects

-To add new sections, use the existing sections as templates and add them to the `index.html` file.
+To add new projects to the portfolio section, follow the existing HTML structure in the Projects section.
+Each project consists of an image, title, and category.

-### Modifying the Layout
+### Modifying Content

-The layout is built with Tailwind CSS Flexbox and Grid.
-You can modify the layout by changing the utility classes.
+All content is easily editable in the HTML file.
+The structure is semantically organized into sections for easy navigation.

+## Design Choices

+- **Typography**: Cormorant Garamond for headings provides elegance, while Inter for body text ensures readability
+- **Color Palette**: Neutral, sophisticated colors appropriate for interior design
+- **Layout**: Focus on showcasing imagery with generous white space
+- **Animation**: Subtle animations that enhance rather than distract from content

 ## Browser Support